kotori-y/Scopy/README.md

  CheckRes(Disposed=True, Endpoint='Pains')]
 ```

-The parameter 'mols' means iterable object(like .sdf), for which each element is a rdkit.Chem.rdchem.Mol
+The parameter 'mols' means iterable object(like .sdf), in which each element is a rdkit.Chem.rdchem.Mol.

-The filed 'Disposed' means molecular state after the filter applied. <code>True</code> means unmatching any SMARTS in the specific endpoint.
-Inversely, <code>False</code> means at least one SMARTS to be matched.
+The filed 'Disposed' means molecular state after the filter applied. <code>True</code> means unmatching any SMARTS in the specific endpoint, while <code>False</code> means at least one SMARTS to be matched.

 Similarly, you could pass <code>True</code> to parameter <code>detail</code> for getting more information.